hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 # HPE GreenLake for Compute Ops Management REST API

 HPE GreenLake for Compute Ops Management provides a northbound RESTful [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/compute-ops/public/openapi/compute-ops-latest/overview/)that supports many operations.
-All the data you can get from the HPE Compute Ops Management API can be leveraged to create beautiful and instructive Grafana dashboards.
+All the data you can get from the Compute Ops Management API can be leveraged to create beautiful and instructive Grafana dashboards.

 To take advantage of this, simply use a generic Grafana plugin that can handle REST requests, parse JSON responses and generate tables.
 With this solution, we greatly reduce the complexity of the solution which in principle requires a database like Prometheus or InfluxDB.
 In this post, I will show you how to do it without a database...